State’s tax base now 60% bigger than it was in 2003

 In 2017, income tax generated €20 billion, which was more than double the 2003 level and 47 per cent more than in 2007.

-While much of the expansion in the tax base in recent years has come from income tax , there has also been massive spike in corporation tax.
+While much of the expansion in the tax base has come from income tax , there has also been massive spike in corporation tax.

 Business tax receipts have nearly doubled since 2012 to €8.2 billion and are on course to hit a record €10 billion-plus in 2018 amid a major transfer of multinational assets here in the wake of a clampdown on global tax avoidance and increased corporate profitability generally.